humitos/sphinx-version-warning/README.rst

 versionwarning_banner_id_div (string)
    HTML element ID used for the <div> inject as banner

-versionwarning_body_default_selector (string)
+versionwarning_body_selector (string)
-   jQuery selector to find the body element in the page
+   jQuery selector to find the body element in the page and *prepend* the banner

 How to contribute?